 Now that you have an understanding of the FastSpring concepts, it is time to start setting up your Store and Storefronts.
-Once you have logged into the Dashboard, it is highly recommended that you change your FastSpring provided password ( -> Change Password).

 After logging in, your FastSpring Dashboard is displayed.
 The Dashboard provides you with a quick glance at the status of your Store including the amount you can expect to receive at your next FastSpring distribution.
 From the Dashboard, you can update Store and Storefront settings, add and update products, and once you start processing orders, you will be able to view the order details.

 There are four steps to configuring your FastSpring Store:

 In the first step of the setup process, you will create your Products, including the products' fulfillments.
 This is one of the most important parts of the setup of your store and storefronts.
 Once you have created your products, you can add the products to your Storefront and determine how they will be displayed to your customers.

 Within products, you define and configure your product catalog.
 FastSpring supports three types of products based on how the product will be purchased:

 - Non-recurring payment products have a one-time purchase price.
 The customer pays a one time single price for the item being purchased, and should be able to access and use the product immediately upon completing a purchase.
 Depending on the type of product, this may involve issuing a license key, providing a product download, or supplying other types of fulfillment.

 - Subscription products may have an a on-going payment schedule.
 The customer pays a specific amount at intervals that you specify when configuring the product.